 The exclusive time tells you which nodes consumed the most time by themselves; those are probably the ones you might want to optimize first.

-The I/O time is a great way to spot nodes where some intensive I/O activities took place: some code waited for the network (database calls, Redis calls, HTTP calls, ...) or for the disks (file inclusions, ...)
-Keep in mind that the I/O is almost never 0 as it also includes non-significant activities like memory access.
+The I/O time is a great way to spot nodes where some intensive I/O activities took place: some code waited for the network (database calls, Redis calls, HTTP calls, …) or the disks (file inclusions, …).
+Keep in mind that the I/O is rarely 0 as it also includes non-significant activities like memory access.

 In a profile, the code execution is represented as a graph of nodes; so each node can have parents and children.
 The exclusive cost is the amount of resources consumed by the node itself, without the costs of its children.
 The inclusive cost is the sum of the resources consumed by the node itself plus the costs of all its children (including the children of the children and so on).